 - Be signed by both parents making the plan; and

 - Be dated.

 Parenting plans are not legally binding.
-However, if there is a Court dispute after a parenting plan has been made, the signed parenting plan can be used as evidence of the previous agreement of the parents.
+However, if there is a court dispute after one has been made, the signed plan can be used as evidence of the previous agreement of the parents.

 Many separated parents find that parenting plans assist them by setting out in writing all of the parenting arrangements, so the intention is clear and the likelihood of misunderstandings and disputes is reduced.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.